The "Mozart" Awards for Success, which recognize dedication and boldness, have just been presented.

 econews

-On Tuesday, October 31, Professor Captier, director of the Anatomy Laboratory at the Montpellier campus, and Ms. Moulin, a body donor coordinator and embalmer, paid tribute to those who have donated their bodies to science during a ceremony at the Arnaud de Villeneuve campus in Montpellier.
+On Tuesday, October 31, the director of the Anatomy Laboratory at the Montpellier campus, Professor Captier, and Ms. Moulin, a body donor recruiter and embalmer, paid tribute to those who have donated their bodies to science during a ceremony at the Arnaud de Villeneuve campus in Montpellier.

-As in the previous year, the ceremony brought together students from the Montpellier School of Medicine, faculty staff, and, above all, the donors’ families.
+As in the previous year, this ceremony brought together students from the Montpellier School of Medicine, faculty staff, and, above all, the donors’ families.

-The first part of the event took place in the Rondelet Auditorium, where Guillaume Captier and Maud Moulin shared information and engaged in conversation with the families and attendees.
-They paid tribute to the generous donors of the Anatomy Laboratory at the Montpellier Faculty of Medicine and to the dedication they have shown in advancing science.
+The first part of the event took place in the Rondelet Amphitheater, where Guillaume Captier and Maud Moulin shared information and engaged in discussions with the families and attendees.
+They paid tribute to the generous donors of the Anatomy Laboratory at the Montpellier School of Medicine and to the dedication they have shown in advancing science.
 In addition, they expressed their gratitude to all the families present for honoring the final wishes of their loved ones.

-The issue of sexual and sexist violence has never been more prominent than since the #balance ton porc movement; our hypersexualized society imposes its own codes of sexual freedom, but also of performance in this area.
-How can one find one’s own limits and those of others when pressured to be highly sexually active?
-Sexual violence in media portrayals is either denied or associated with the most horrific news stories, whereas in reality it is more commonplace and frequent.
+The issue of sexual and sexist violence has never been more prominent than since the #balance ton porc movement; our hypersexualized society imposes its norms not only of sexual freedom but also of sexual performance.
+How can one, under the pressure to be highly sexually active, identify one’s own limits and those of the other person?
+Sexual violence in popular culture is either denied or associated with the most horrific news stories, whereas in reality it is more commonplace and frequent.

 It is easy to understand sexual assault when physical coercion is involved.
 It becomes more complex when psychological coercion is involved, within a controlling relationship, or under the guise of peer pressure at a party.
 Is the concept of consent always easy to understand?
 What is the gray area?
 How should one act as a victim or even as a “mere” bystander?

-That is why the Montpellier-Nîmes School of Medicine has organized a two-hour training session led by Dr. Céline Bais, a psychiatrist, and Ms. Teillard-Dirat, a psychologist with the CRIAVS-LR team (Resource Center for Professionals Working with Perpetrators of Sexual Violence in Languedoc-Roussillon), for second-year medical students.
+That is why the Montpellier-Nîmes School of Medicine has launched a two-hour training session led by Dr. Céline Bais, a psychiatrist, Ms. Teillard-Dirat, a psychologist with the CRIAVS-LR team (Resource Center for Professionals Working with Perpetrators of Sexual Violence in Languedoc-Roussillon), for second-year medical students.

-The goal is to raise students’ awareness not only of sexual violence, but also to help them understand the concept of consent, power dynamics or authority relationships, social or peer pressure, and the various perceptions surrounding the issue.
+The goal is to raise students’ awareness not only of sexual violence, but also to help them understand the concept of consent, power dynamics and authority relationships, social and peer pressure, and societal perceptions surrounding the issue.

-Theoretical presentations, discussions of experiences, and instructional videos served as the basis for this essential refresher course, which was mandatory.
+Theoretical presentations, discussions on shared experiences, and educational videos served as the basis for this essential refresher course, which was mandatory.

-Visual artist and portraitist Cédric Matet and digital artist Jane Kleis are back to present their work “The Anatomy of the Secretary” at the exhibition “Les Aliénés du Mobilier national, le retour” at the Cité de la photographie et de l’image in Paris.
+Portrait artist Cédric Matet and digital artist Jane Kleis are back to present their work “The Anatomy of the Secretary” as part of the exhibition “Les Aliénés du Mobilier national, le retour” at the Cité de la photographie et de l’image in Paris.

 Cédric Matet and Jane Kleis are no strangers to our faculty…